Can I use dish soap instead of insecticidal soap to treat for insect pests?

 While they are both called "soaps," dish soap (like Dawn or Palmolive) is not a replacement for insecticidal soap.

 Dish soap is actually more accurately classified as a detergent, not a soap.
-Soap is a molecule of salts (like potassium or sodium) and fatty acids.
+Soap is a molecule composed of salts (such as potassium or sodium) and fatty acids.
 Detergents are derived from petrochemicals and are a different type of molecule.